b-brankovics/grabb/README.md

 1. Download [EDENA](http://www.genomic.ch/edena.php) and extract it or use the copy in the 3rd_party_programs
 2. Change to the directory
 3. Type `make` on the command line (g++ needs to be installed, on ubuntu type `sudo apt-get install g++`)
-4. Copy/move or smylink '**edena**' into somewhere in the path or add the folder to the path (The files in the bin folder)
+4. Copy/move or symlink '**edena**' into somewhere in the path or add the folder to the path (The files in the bin folder)

 #### Velvet